Categories: Mathematics, Physics.

 The last item in this vector represents g=0g = 0, and the others f=λg\nabla f = -\lambda \nabla g as discussed earlier.
 When this unconstrained problem is solved using standard methods, the resulting solutions also satisfy the constrained problem.
 However, as usual in the field of optimization, this method only finds local extrema and saddle points; it represents a necessary condition for optimality, but not a sufficient one.

 We often assign λ\lambda an algebraic expression rather than a value, usually without even bothering to calculate its final actual value.
-In fact, in some cases, λ\lambda’s only function is to help us reason about the interdependence of a system of equations (see example 3 on Wikipedia); then λ\lambda is not even given an expression!
+In fact, in some cases, λ\lambda’s only function is to help us reason about the interdependence of a system of equations (see Wikipedia’s entropy example); then λ\lambda is not even given an expression!
 Hence it is sometimes also called an undetermined multiplier.

 This does not imply that λ\lambda is meaningless; it often represents a quantity of interest.
 In general, defining hg+ch \equiv g + c so that the constraint is h(x,y)=ch(x, y) = c, we see that the Lagrange multiplier represents the rate of change of L\mathcal{L} with respect to the value being constrained: